plugowski/umenu/README.md

 - `callback` - callable to trigger on click on item (more in section Callback)
 - `return_parent` - to determine if parent should be returned or not

-### `ToggleItem`
-Item to handle toggles, like on/off actions.
-You can specify state, and callback which will be called to change state.
-Actually it's extended version of `CallbackItem`

-**Specific Arguments:**

-- `state_callback` - callback to check current state
-- `change_callback` - callback to toggle current state (True/False)

 ### `EnumItem`
 Selected List, here you can define list which will be displayed after click, and on select that element will be passed to callback